Advocacy

 A Call for Philosophical and Scientific Rigour

-In our written statement submitted to the UN Human Rights Council for the 58th session, we critically reexamine the conceptual underpinnings of universal human rights.
-The statement recommends the UN bolster human rights legitimacy by embracing interdisciplinary evidence in its frameworks.
+In a written statement submitted to the 58th Session of the UN Human Rights Council, we critically reexamined the conceptual underpinnings of universal human rights.
+The statement urged the UN to strengthen the legitimacy of its human rights framework by incorporating interdisciplinary evidence into its approaches.

 High-Level Event